Although November 8, 2016

 states and DC); the 11 jurisdictions account for 165 electoral votes or

-College system will still be in place for the 2016 election, but it
+College system remained in place for the 2016 election, and will likely

 ||Nixon (R) 47,168,710 (60.7%)||McGovern (D) 29,173,222 (37.5%)||49